These instructions apply to the Land Rover Freelander Mk2 (L359) 2006-2014.

 How do I reset the tyre pressure light on a Freelander 2?

 Set all tyres to the correct pressures and drive a few minutes — the system recognises them and the light goes out.
 There’s no manual reset button.
+Check the pressures cold against the door-shut placard, and give the car enough of a drive for all four sensors to report.

 Why is there no reset button?

 It uses direct sensors that read actual pressures, so it clears itself once the pressures are right.
+Rather than storing a baseline you tell it, the system compares live readings against the target, so correcting the pressures is all that’s needed for the warning to drop out.

 Why won’t the light go out?